-The fascial continuity that is part of the biotensegrity model prevents any muscle from acting alone.
-Every muscle action is the result of the cooperation of all the neighboring muscles.
+The fascial continuity that is part of the biotensegrity model prevents any muscle from acting alone—every muscle action results from the cooperation of all the neighboring muscles.
 Every muscle knows the muscular tension of the neighboring districts.

 Scalene muscles, like any other anatomic district, possess various anatomical variables.

-The anterior scalene muscle could have its origin from C2 and/or not involve C6.
+The anterior scalene muscle could originate from C2 and/or not involve C6.
 Insertion of the muscle could involve not only the first rib but also the second or third thoracic rib.
 The anterior scalene muscle could pass behind the subclavian artery, either homolaterally or bilaterally (right and left).
 Furthermore, it could be found behind the first thoracic nerve.
-In some cases in the literature, the anterior scalene muscle is absent, both on one side and on both sides.
+In some cases in the literature, the anterior scalene muscle is absent, both on one side and bilaterally.

 The posterior scalene muscle could involve the cervical vertebrae from C3 to C7; some of its fibers can create a single muscle structure with the middle scalene or the first intercostal muscle.
 Its final insertion could touch the third thoracic rib.
 In some subjects, this muscle may be absent.
 The middle scalene could be perforated by branches of the brachial plexus, such as C7 and C8, which will terminate on the posterior scalene muscle.
 Some authors have found that posterior scalene muscle could have a double layer, with a ventral area and a dorsal portion.

-The minimum scalene may arise flattened and involving a large area of the thoracic outlet.
-This muscle in its origin could involve C6 and C7 vertebrae.
+The minimum scalene may arise flattened and involve a large area of the thoracic outlet.
+This muscle, in its origin, could involve C6 and C7 vertebrae.